knightjoel/amazon-lex-customerservice-workshop/05_SiteVisit/README.md

 1. Dial the phone number that is assigned to your bot

-1. Issue the command `I am starting an inspection at site 01-01-001-01W5`
+1. Issue the command `I am starting an inspection at site 1 dash 1 dash 1 dash 1 dash w5`

 1. Answer each question the bot prompts you with: